Wordius/zola-wordius/content/about-this-site/index.md

 ### How do I contact you?

-You can contact me on Mastodon or Blueseky, links below, or, alternatively, send me and [email](mailto:info@wordius.com).
+You can contact me on Mastodon or Bluesky, links below, or, alternatively, send me an [email](mailto:info@wordius.com).